DanielHaring/TYPO3-Crystalis/Documentation/DeveloperCorner/DatabaseService/Index.rst

     \HARING\Crystalis\Service\DatabaseService::getDatabaseConnection();

-The returning object behaves exactly the same way as *TYPO3_DB* does, thus allowing you to make familiar queries:
+The returning object behaves exactly the same as *TYPO3_DB* does, thus allowing you to make familiar queries:

 .. code-block:: php